 - 32. About half-past six in the morning after I arrived, I was woken by banging at my bedroom door and was dragged out of bed by two of the warders.
 I was asked what I was in for and I told them I was only in for the night.
 They thought I was being cheeky and gave me a beating.
 It was a proper beating all over my head and body with their hands and fists and it took me totally by surprise.
-Secondary Institutions to be published later - 33.
+It wasn't what I was used to in a children's home and I was upset. - 33.
 I went down for breakfast and then the same two warders pulled me out and gave me another hiding and a slap about.
 It hadn't registered with me that this was a remand home and that this was my introduction. - 34.
 There is a hierarchy amongst the inmates in places like Harestane and normally the warders befriend the ones at the top and get them to do their dirty work.
 One of the other boys came up to me one time and for no reason whatsoever stuck the head on me and burst my nose.
 I knew he was directed by the two warders that assaulted me on my first day.
 They had taken an instant dislike to me.